 Mount Grace’s extraordinary success is attributable to a highly qualified and committed Board of Directors with extensive experience in land conservation, forest stewardship, and communications.
-The Board is supported by an energetic and dedicated staff, which has grown from one land protection specialist in 1986, to our present staff of eleven full-time and one part-time employees.
+The Board is supported by an energetic and dedicated staff.
 Numerous volunteers—many of whom provide pro-bono professional services—assist in Mount Grace’s efforts.

 The base area of our conservation efforts is a 23-town region in north central and western Massachusetts.
 We occasionally work with landowners outside of these towns.
 Membership support comes from the region, as well as from individuals across Massachusetts and the United States.

 Mount Grace is a private, registered, 501(c)3 non-profit organization.
-Over 1,000 members support us with annual membership dues, special gifts and donations.
+Members support us with annual membership dues, special gifts and donations.
 The trust’s work is sustained by individuals who have a common goal: they want to see the rural landscape and natural resources of north central and western Massachusetts conserved, so that all may enjoy and appreciate these lands in perpetuity.